Jerome-openclassroom/Lyra_Sentiment_Classifier-n8n-GPT-4-nano-/README.md

 You are an AI agent analyzing three Google Sheets labeled “Positive”, “Neutral”, and “Negative”.
 Each contains a list of comments classified by sentiment (excluding the header row).
 Your task: count the number of entries in each sheet, compute the percentages, and return a readable summary.
-📈 Result
-Positive: 6 items → 40%
-Negative: 6 items → 40%
-Neutral: 3 items → 20%

-Total: 15 comments
-Sentiment is evenly split between Positive and Negative, with fewer Neutral entries.

-🥧 Visualization

-This final step demonstrates how GPT Agents can autonomously interpret structured outputs, compute statistics, and provide insights in natural language — making the pipeline fully intelligent and actionable.

 ```
 📈 Result